trimstray/test-your-sysadmin-skills/README.md

 </details>

 <details>
-<summary><b>During server configuration one of the steps are the permissions to the apps directories.
+<summary><b>During server configuration one of the steps is setting the permissions to the apps directories.
 What steps will you take and what mistakes to avoid?</b></summary><br>

 **1) Main requirements - remember about this**